apptainer/apptainer-userdocs/apptainer_and_docker.rst

 Three, new bootstrap agents have been introduced as a consequence of compliance with the OCI Image Specification - assuming ``http`` and ``https`` are considered together.
 In addition to bootstrapping images for apptainer completely from the command line, definition files can be employed.

-As :ref:`above <cli-oci-bootstrap-agent>`, the OCI image layout compliant apptainer cache can be employed to create SIF containers; the definition file, ``lolcow-oci.def``, equivalent is:
+As :ref:`above <cli-oci-bootstrap-agent>`, the OCI image layout compliant Apptainer cache can be employed to create SIF containers; the definition file, ``lolcow-oci.def``, equivalent is:

 .. code-block:: apptainer